busyboredom/acceptxmr/README.md

 pending invoices to disk each time new blocks/transactions are scanned.
 A best effort is made to keep the scanning thread free any of potential panics, and RPC calls in the scanning thread are logged on failure and repeated next scan.
-In the event that an error does occur, the liberal use of logging within this library will hopefully facilitate a speedy diagnosis an correction.
+In the event that an error does occur, the liberal use of logging within this library will hopefully facilitate a speedy diagnosis and correction.

 Use this library at your own risk.